dropwizard/dropwizard/docs/source/manual/testing.rst

 .. rubric:: The ``dropwizard-testing`` module provides you with some handy classes for testing
             your :ref:`representation classes <man-core-representations>`
             and :ref:`resource classes <man-core-resources>`.
-It also provides a JUnit rule for full-stack testing of your entire service.
+It also provides a JUnit rule for full-stack testing of your entire app.

 .. _man-testing-representations: